earthscopeoceans/mmidentify/README.md

 # mmidentify
-Matches triggered events in MERMAID SAC records with earthquakes in the catalogue obtained from IRIS.
+Matches triggered events in Mermaid SAC files with earthquakes in the IRIS catalogue.

 Written by Guust Nolet.